JaySharma424/Tata-Group-AI-Legal-Document-Intelligence-System/README.md

 │   │   │   └── PipelineVisualizer.tsx     # LangGraph status visualizer
 │   │   │   └── DocumentHistorySidebar.tsx # Document history for each user
 │   │   │   └── LegalChatWidget.tsx        # Aadhya Chatbot
-│   │   │   └── LegalOpsDashboard.tsx      # So this component itself doesn't calculate the legal metrics.
-It gets them from the backend.
 │   │   │   └── AdminPortal.tsx            # The admin ui or frontend
 │   │   ├── component/
 │   │   │   └── hero.png